-Medications are used in multiple sclerosis (MS) to modify the disease course, treat relapses — also called attacks or exacerbations — and manage symptoms.
-Along with the other essential components of comprehensive MS care, these medications help people manage their MS and enhance their comfort and quality of life.
+Establishing and following a treatment plan with your healthcare provider is the best strategy for managing your MS. Medications are used in multiple sclerosis (MS) to modify the disease course, treat relapses — also called attacks or exacerbations — and manage symptoms.
+Along with the other essential components of comprehensive MS care, these medications help you manage your MS and enhance your quality of life.

 Modifying the disease course

 MS relapses are caused by inflammation in the central nervous system that damages the myelin coating around nerve fibers.
-This damage slows or disrupts the transmission of nerve impulses and causes the symptoms of MS. Most relapses will gradually resolve without treatment.
+This damage slows or disrupts the transmission of nerve impulses and causes the symptoms of MS. Read more about managing relapses here.